insideout10/wordlift-docs/docs/sidebar.rst

 Updating the description
 _____________

-When we have something meanigful to say on a specific concept **we shall curate the information and edit the data that has been fetched automatically by WordLift** (*this will create our own version of Wikipedia*).
+When we have something meaningful to say on a specific concept **we shall curate the information and edit the data that has been fetched automatically by WordLift** (*this will create our own version of Wikipedia*).

 Linking other entities
 _____________